OutSystems/docs-odc/src/eap/manage-users.md

 ## Authentication

 Authentication is the process of identifying and validating users who want access to OutSystems tools and apps.
-OutSystems uses Keycloak, an open source identity and access management solution, to authenticate users.

 Users are associated with and authenticated against the organization to which they're a member.
 When users provide username and password, their credentials are verified.
 Once authenticated, users can switch apps without needing reauthentication.